pahud/aws-cdk-python-workshop/Lab5/README.md

-# Lab5 - Build a serverless container application with AWS CDK in Python
+# Lab5 - Build a Fask App with AWS CDK in Python on Fargate

 ## Architecture
 In this Lab, we will build a serverless conatiner flask application with AWS CDK in Python, it will create build the flask docker image and then deploy to Fargate task and service in a few lines of CDK Python code.